Location: Fall River, MA Category: Faculty Posted On: Tue Nov 13 2018 Job Description:

 DUTIES AND RESPONSIBILITIES:

-Prepares syllabi and develops curricula addressing course and program requirements and General Education competencies.
+Prepare syllabi and develop curricula addressing course and program requirements and General Education competencies.

-Post and maintains a minimum of four (4) office hours per week.
+Post and maintain a minimum of four (4) office hours per week.

-SUPERVISION REQUIRED: Reports to the Dean of Health Sciences.
+SUPERVISION RECEIVED: Reports to the Dean for Health Science.

 PREFERRED QUALIFICATIONS: Administrative/management and community college teaching experience; experience with use of technology for instruction; member of dental hygiene related professional associations; clinical and didactic teaching experience at the college level, preferably at a community college; demonstrated ability to use a variety of teaching and assessment strategies to promote and evaluate student learning; experience working on committees and within teams; strong interpersonal skills and ability to speak a language in addition to English.